 At its core, our mission here at Giombetti Associates is to help people grow.
-Through all our services—including Performance Dynamics®, Giombetti Webinars and Giombetti YOU-niversity—we provide honest feedback, guidance and tools that can lead to profound personal and professional development.
+Through all our services—including Performance Dynamics® and Giombetti YOU-niversity—we provide honest feedback, guidance and tools that can lead to profound personal and professional development.
 But as with planting a garden, simply sowing the seeds is not enough.
 Leave your garden untended for even a couple of weeks, and you’ll find your harvest is greatly impacted.
 The same is true with the changes we talk about with our clients, which is why this month, we’re focusing on ways to sustain positive growth in your life.

 Set Yourself Up for Success